Lucy Etherington BSc (Hons), UKCP Registered

 Training, qualifications & experience

 I hold a Diploma and BSc (Hons) in Integrative Psychotherapeutic Counselling, a BA (Hons) in English and Drama, and am a freelance journalist, writing on wellness, lifestyle and the arts.
+I am a registered member of the UKCP.

-I have specialised in trauma work for over five years and am a counsellor at the Sue Lambert Trust, working with clients who have experienced sexual abuse.
+I have specialised in trauma for over five years and am a counsellor at the Sue Lambert Trust, working with clients who have experienced sexual abuse.
 Trauma comes in many guises, from loss or abuse, to witnessing or being involved in a shocking or frightening experience.
 It is also a rich source for the latest research and discoveries in counselling theory and neuroscience.

 “The paradox of trauma,” wrote psychologist Peter Levine, “is that it has both the power to destroy and the power to transform and resurrect.”